Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Introduction

-These discrepancies highlight the necessity for a rigorous scientific framework for estimating qualification thresholds under the new format.
-This paper seeks to address this gap by offering statistically grounded guidance for teams in the UCL and UEL.
-We apply the bivariate Dixon-Coles model introduced by \citet{dixon1997modelling}, which allows for capturing shifts in the probability distribution of scorelines and accommodates deviations in draw frequencies from their expected levels \citep{michels2025extending}.
+These discrepancies in the first UCL season under the new format highlight the necessity for a rigorous scientific framework for estimating qualification thresholds.
+This paper precisely simulates league outcomes while accounting for changes in incentive structures to determine qualification thresholds, thereby offering statistically grounded guidance to teams in the UCL and UEL.
+We apply the bivariate Dixon--Coles (D\&C) model introduced by \citet{dixon1997modelling}, which allows for capturing shifts in the probability distribution of scorelines and accommodates deviations in draw frequencies from their expected levels \citep{michels2025extending}.
 Adjusting for such deviations is crucial, as the incidence of draws can materially affect predicted qualification thresholds.
 To account for heterogeneous team strengths, we proxy unobserved abilities using Elo ratings (see, e.g.\ \citealp{bosker2024impact,hvattum2010using,yildirim2025new}).
 The predictive validity of Elo ratings in the UCL has been demonstrated by \citet{csato2024club}.
+We show that our model can better predict unseen UCL and UEL matches than competitive models, forecasting the reduced number of draws more accurately and, as a consequence, providing reasonable qualification thresholds.

 The remainder of the paper is structured as follows.
-Section~\ref{sec:lit} describes the UEFA club competitions and presents related literature.
+Section~\ref{sec:literature} describes the UEFA club competitions and presents related literature.
 Section~\ref{sec:data} introduces the data, Section~\ref{sec:prediction} the modelling approach employed to simulate the new formats, while Section~\ref{sec:equal} presents the predicted qualification thresholds under different scenarios.
 Finally, Section~\ref{sec:conclusion} discusses the findings and their practical implications.